MicrosoftDocs/memdocs/memdocs/analytics/remediations.md

 ---
 title: Remediations
 titleSuffix: Microsoft Endpoint Manager
-description: Lear about how to use Remediations in Endpoint analytics. ms.date: 04/06/2023 ms.prod: configuration-manager ms.technology: configmgr-analytics
+description: Learn about how to use Remediations in Endpoint analytics. ms.date: 04/06/2023 ms.prod: configuration-manager ms.technology: configmgr-analytics